State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

-\textbf{HVAC:} Reference values within the context of HVAC system PMx are employed in a variety of ways \cite{katipamula2005i}, yet a recent trend across the field is the adoption of learnable reference values.
-This shift is primarily driven by the inherent complexity and nonuniformity of HVAC systems, which necessitates adaptive and dynamic reference models.
-For instance, in the case of AHUs, the fault-free states are commonly employed as reference values.
-These are utilized to create calibrated models that serve as baselines, triggering the anomaly detection or diagnostic process when significant deviations are observed \cite{ANDRIAMAMONJY2018508,MONTAZERI2020101388}.
-The learning mechanisms employed to determine these reference values can vary.
-Some approaches leverage unsupervised learning techniques, establishing thresholds identified through Q-statistics or squared prediction errors \cite{GUO2017744,DU20073221,balak2014hvac}.
-These thresholds enable the discrimination between fault-free and faulty component statuses.
-Alternatively, regression-based models may be employed, in which manually set thresholds or bounds are utilized to detect deviations between current and faulty statuses \cite{GAO201669,YANG2013132}.
-Regardless of the specific method, the overarching principle remains: deviations from the learned reference values indicate potential system faults, facilitating early detection and remediation in HVAC systems.
+\textbf{HVAC:} Reference values in the context of HVAC system PMx are employed in various ways~\cite{katipamula2005i}, with a recent trend in the field being the adoption of learnable reference values.
+This shift is driven by the inherent complexity and nonuniformity of HVAC systems, which necessitates adaptive and dynamic reference models.
+For example, in the case of AHUs, fault-free states are often used as reference values.
+These values are employed to create calibrated models that serve as baselines, triggering anomaly detection or diagnostic processes when significant deviations are observed~\cite{ANDRIAMAMONJY2018508,MONTAZERI2020101388}.
+The learning mechanisms used to determine these reference values can vary.
+Some approaches leverage unsupervised learning techniques, establishing thresholds through Q-statistics or squared prediction errors~\cite{GUO2017744,DU20073221,balak2014hvac}, enabling the discrimination between fault-free and faulty component statuses.
+Alternatively, regression-based models may be used, where manually set thresholds or bounds detect deviations between current and faulty statuses~\cite{GAO201669,YANG2013132}.
+Regardless of the specific method, the overarching principle remains the same: deviations from learned reference values indicate potential system faults, facilitating early detection and remediation in HVAC systems.